ethanblake4/dart_eval/docs/compiler-migration.md

 pass.
 The full package suite currently has ten golden-output failures in the preexisting edited for-loop fixture: it adds a subtraction but expects the old loop output.
 Those existing allocator/test changes remain outside this commit.

+## Milestone 3: SSA invariants and effects

+The compiler now retains frontend graphs and creates transformed copies in `Compiler.ssaFunctionGraphs`.
+It runs phi insertion, SSA conversion, dominance validation, conservative dead-definition removal, and a second validation.
+The complete frontend/IR suite has 115 passing tests.

+The companion package now defaults operations to effectful, tracks uses from return/effect-only operations, and copies shared operands before assigning SSA versions.
+It preserves terminal blocks during trimming.
+Pure dead chains can be removed without deleting calls or potentially throwing operations.
+Ten targeted package regression tests pass.
+Copy propagation and block trimming remain outside the compiler pipeline until their further transformations are validated.